0pankajkumar/blog2/content/posts/dont-know-what-to-do.md

 	uri = "https://www.blogger.com/profile/12649611385928687519"
 +++

+Dilemma.
-<p dir="ltr">Dilemma.<br> Don't know which way to go.<br> Do <a href="http://m.tech">m.tech</a> or shoot movies or do job.<br> So it's not dilemma, it's tilemma.</p> <p dir="ltr">If I go for gate I will have to leave job &amp; prepare for it for Complete academic year.
+Don't know which way to go.
+Do [m.tech](http://m.tech) or shoot movies or do job.
+So it's not dilemma, it's tilemma.

+If I go for gate I will have to leave job & prepare for it for Complete academic year.
 Then I will have option of psu's as well.
-And life at psu will be damn chill.&nbsp; I hope so.<br> <a href="http://M.tech">M.tech</a> from iit or a foreign school will be like living once college life.
+And life at psu will be damn chill.
+I hope so.
+[M.tech](http://M.tech) from iit or a foreign school will be like living once college life.
 That will again play as mind opener.
-It will provide shelter just like Godrej.<br> So it boils down to job or <a href="http://m.tech">m.tech</a>.
-Possibility of a good life after <a href="http://m.tech">m.tech</a> is unknown to most of my relatives &amp; friends.
-Lets Search over web. <br> Shooting movies.
-Lets start with this chap which makes me an artist instead if a banker. <br> I think both are aspects of one's life &amp; one should experiment with then enough to determine ones destiny.
-Because you won't know what's there if you don't go &amp; see for yourself.<br> It's very good that I have so many options.
+It will provide shelter just like Godrej.
+So it boils down to job or [m.tech](http://m.tech).
+Possibility of a good life after [m.tech](http://m.tech) is unknown to most of my relatives & friends.
+Lets Search over web.
+Shooting movies.
+Lets start with this chap which makes me an artist instead if a banker.
+I think both are aspects of one's life & one should experiment with then enough to determine ones destiny.
+Because you won't know what's there if you don't go & see for yourself.
+It's very good that I have so many options.
 Lets dip into them one by one.
 You know we can't multitask.
-So it's out of question that I will be confused &amp; struct between the two choices.
+So it's out of question that I will be confused & struct between the two choices.
 Just do it will work here.
 Lets get ourselves to hard cruise this week.
-Most things will be clear by the time. <br> Hope for the best &amp; wear your seatbelt. </p> <p dir="ltr">Kudos, sayonara &amp; ala hafiz.<br><br></p> <p dir="ltr">Sent from my Sony Xperia&#8482; smartphone</p>
+Most things will be clear by the time.
+Hope for the best & wear your seatbelt.

+Kudos, sayonara & ala hafiz.

+Sent from my Sony Xperia™ smartphone